marcellmartini/devops-tools/k8s/clusters/kubeadm/roles/kubernetes/README.md

 The objective of this role is to create a Kubernetes cluster using kubeadm, install the containerd as a container runtime and weave net as Pod network add-on.

 It's make all the steps bellow:
-* Preparing the hosts
+* Prepare the hosts
-* Initializing your control-plane node
+* Initialize your control-plane node
 * Install a Pod network add-on (weave net)
-* Joining your nodes
+* Joining nodes to cluster

 Requirements
 ------------